-Purim is just around the corner, and it’s just the time to start making hamantaschen.
-These hamantaschen are gluten free and so easy to make.
+Purim is just around the corner, and it’s just the time to start making hamantaschen cookies.
+These gluten free hamantaschen cookies contain no wheat flour and are so easy to make.
 You can fill it with any filling you like – my personal favorite is date spread or poppy seeds.

 For the dough: